cornershopcreative-archive/plugin_widget-menuizer/readme.txt

 = How can I create a sidebar specifically for use in a menu that doesn't appear elsewhere in my theme?
 All my theme's sidebars are used elsewhere. =

 Now with version 0.6 of Widget Menuizer, when you go to *Appearance > Widgets*, you have the option to "Add a New Sidebar."
 Use the form to create as many new sidebar regions as you want, which you can then insert into your menus like any other sidebars.
+These sidebars you create won't appear elsewhere on your site, so they're ideal for populating custom menus.

 = How can I make my child menu items show on hover? =

-Since version 1.0+ in the WordPress admin go to Settings > Widget Menuizer and check the “Show on Hover?” option.
+If your theme doesn't natively support showing child menu items on hover, we've got you covered!
+Starting with version 1.0, in the WordPress admin you can go to Settings > Widget Menuizer and check the “Show on Hover?” option.

 == Screenshots ==